microchip-pic-avr-examples/atmega16-zero-cross-detector-studio/README.md

 ## Operation

+1. Clone or download this repo.
-1. Open `AVR182zerocrossdetector.atsln` in Atmel Studio
+2. Open `AVR182zerocrossdetector.atsln` in Atmel Studio
-2. Connect the ATmega16 with your programmer of choice, we used a STK600.
+3. Connect the ATmega16 with your programmer of choice, we used a STK600.
-3. In your menu bar in Atmel Studio go to `Debug->Start Without Debugging` or press `CTRL + ALT + F5`
+4. In your menu bar in Atmel Studio go to `Debug->Start Without Debugging` or press `CTRL + ALT + F5`
-4. Generate a sinus waveform with **max** `VCC+0.5V` on `PD2` with a frequency of for example 50 Hz.
+5. Generate a sinus waveform with **max** `VCC+0.5V` on `PD2` with a frequency of for example 50 Hz.
-5. The logic analyser will then show a pulse train equivalent to that frequency on `PB0`
+6. The logic analyser will then show a pulse train equivalent to that frequency on `PB0`

 ## Conclusion